instana/nodejs/CONTRIBUTING.md

 - you do not need to change any settings (dry run etc.) the default values are fine
 - click on the "Run workflow" button to trigger the action

 The Github action will try to publish new versions for all packages from the most recent commit of the `main` branch.
-It will check if there is at least one successful CircleCI build for that commit hash for the main `build` workflow as well as for the `legacy-nodejs-versions` workflow.
+It will check if there is at least one successful CircleCI build for that commit hash for the main `build` workflow as well as for the `other-nodejs-versions` workflow.
 If that check fails, the Github action will abort.
 Otherwise it will go on to publish new releases to npm accordingly.

 Parameters for the release Github action:
 * "Use lerna publish from-package": Instead of executing `lerna publish`, the action will execute `lerna publish from-package`.
 See [below](#separate-lerna-version-and-lerna-publish) for the use case for this parameter.
 If in doubt, leave it unchanged (that is, `false`).